 About The Nationwide Children’s Hospital Championship

 The Nationwide Children’s Hospital Championship is held annually at The Ohio State University Golf Club, Scarlet Course.
-The tournament is one of three Korn Ferry Tour Finals events that help determine which players will earn PGA TOUR membership each season.
-At the end of the Finals events, PGA TOUR cards will be awarded to the 25 leading money winners on the Korn Ferry Tour with the remaining 25 cards going to those players who earn the most cumulative money in the three Finals events.
+The tournament is one of four Korn Ferry Tour Finals events that help determine which players will earn PGA TOUR membership each season.
+The top 30 players in the season-long standings at the conclusion of the 2023 Korn Ferry Tour Championship will earn PGA TOUR membership for the 2024 season.

 The field for the Nationwide Children’s Hospital Championship will compete over 72 holes of stroke play, with a cut to the top-60 players and ties after 36 holes.
 Golf Channel will broadcast tournament coverage from Thursday’s opening round to the trophy presentation on Sunday in high definition.